Uganda: Post-Conflict Transformation

 - View SIT Study Abroad Undergraduate Research / ISP Collection

 - View the 2014 Overview Brochure (PDF, 2MB)

 - View the 2014 Semester Catalog (PDF, 8MB)

 - View the 2014 Summer Catalog (PDF, 1MB)

 - View Our Photo Galleries on Flickr

 - Academic Resources/Library

 - SIT Study Abroad Gear

-During the excursion to Rwanda, students will stay in hostels or guest houses.
+During the excursions throughout Uganda and to Rwanda, students stay in hostels or guest houses.

 Duration: 15 weeks